symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

 **Removing a cosignatory**

-Once you have finished this guide, try to delete a cosignatory from the multisig.
+Once you have finished this guide,  delete a cosignatory from the multisig.
 Multisig accounts can be converted again into regular accounts by removing all cosignatories.
 Make sure you own the multisig private key!

 The following code shows how to remove a cosignatory of a 2-of-3 multisig account with ``minRemoval`` set to 1.
 The multisig modification transaction is wrapped in an aggregate complete, as only one person is required to delete others from the multisig.